-The SPCA of Westchester was founded in 1883 by Ossining resident Mary Dusenberry after she observed horses being mercilessly whipped and beaten as they trudged up nearby hills to deliver heavy loads of coal.
-Together with caring friends, she obtained land on which to build the Society’s first home and established a fund to be used to prevent cruelty to animals.
+The SPCA of Westchester is one of the oldest humane societies in the United States.
+It was founded in 1883 by Ossining resident Mary Dusenberry after she observed horses being abused as they delivered heavy loads of coal.
+Together with caring friends, Mrs. Dusenberry obtained land on which to build the Society’s first home and established a fund to be used to prevent cruelty to animals.

 Our Current Programs

 The SPCA provides a home for abandoned and abused animals in need of shelter, veterinary care, enrichment, and love while they await adoption.
 We accept lost and abandoned dogs and cats through local municipal contracts, owner surrenders, abused and neglected animals rescued by the SPCA’s Humane Law Enforcement Unit and at-risk animals from overcrowded and high-kill shelters.